PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

             - `rec_scores`: `(List[float])` The recognition confidence scores of cells.
             - `rec_boxes`: `(numpy.ndarray)` An array of rectangular bounding boxes for detection boxes, with a shape of (n, 4) and a dtype of int16.
 Each row represents a rectangle.

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
-If a directory is specified, the saved path will be `save_path/{your_img_basename}.json`.
+If a directory is specified, the save path will be `save_path/{your_img_basename}_res.json`.
 If a file is specified, it will be saved directly to that file.
-Since JSON files do not support saving numpy arrays, the `numpy.array` type will be converted to a list format.
+Since JSON files do not support saving NumPy arrays, `numpy.array` types will be converted to lists.
 - Calling the `save_to_img()` method will save the visualization results to the specified `save_path`.
-If a directory is specified, the visualization images of layout area detection, global OCR, etc., will be saved.
+If a directory is specified, it will save images such as layout detection visualization, global OCR visualization, and layout reading order visualization.
 If a file is specified, it will be saved directly to that file.
-(The production line usually contains many result images, so it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten and only the last one will be retained.)
+(The production line usually contains many result images, so it is not recommended to specify a specific file path directly; otherwise, multiple images will be overwritten, and only the last image will be retained.)
+- Calling the `save_to_markdown()` method will save the converted Markdown file to the specified `save_path`.
+The save path will be `save_path/{your_img_basename}.md`.
+If the input is a PDF file, it is recommended to specify a directory directly; otherwise, multiple Markdown files will be overwritten.

 In addition, it also supports obtaining visualized images with results and prediction results through attributes, as follows:
 <table>